Thaumatized/wonder-kanban/README.md

 For the SQL server there is the `kanban.sql` file containing sql to create the necessary tables.

 ## Credentials
 Change `backend/db-template.php` to `backend/db.php` and fill it with credentials.
-Add temporary credentials to `backend/pass-template.php` to allow for administration.
+change `backend/pass-template.php` to pass.php and fill it with a tempoary password to allow for administration.
 This is a temporary measure.

 ## Compiling
 to compile the TypeScript and SCSS, the sass and typescript compilers are required.
 You will also need browserify to convert the compiled TypeScript to a file that can be run in the browser.
 Since the TypeScript compiler and browserify are npm packages, I recommend also getting sass from npm.